johnnynienstedt/4S_Pitching/README.md

 # 4S_Pitching
 Shape | Spot | Slot | Sequence

 This project is an attempt to quantify and predict pitching performance by means of four independent models which evaluate four (mostly) independent qualities of a pitcher.
-As of this writing, I am satisifed with my work on Shape+ and Spot+, and am in the process of developing Slot+ and Sequence+.
+As of this writing, I am mostly satisifed with my work on Shape+ and Spot+, and am in the process of developing Slot+ and Sequence+.

 # Shape+
 The physical characteristics of a pitch.
 Velocity, movement, and approach angles.